jem28/jem28/README.md

 - 👋 Hi, I’m @jem28
 - 👀 I’m interested in Cybersecurity
-- 🌱 I’m currently learning networking
+- 🌱 I’m currently learning Python ,html and Javascript
 - 💞️ I’m looking to collaborate on something good.
 - 📫 How to reach me